“Thank you to our patients and families

 …But keep the tech simple.

-Each case is broken down into short segments of 1 – 5 minutes or so.
+Each case is divided into short segments of 1 – 5 minutes or so.
 You can focus on parts of a case that are clinically relevant to you, search for segments by topic, or step through from part to part and view the case in entirety.
 Navigation is intuitive with visual and text-based search functions.
 Each case includes a medical history and starts with an external overview (your physical exam.)
 Cases come in multiple versions, whether your wanting full discovery, some didactic guideposts, or basic anatomy identification.

 The site allows for group work like traditional anatomy lab.
 Students can interact (and bond) through real-time, synced video with instant shared views of on-screen drawings, pointers, comments and questions.
 The growing database is easily managed with on-page notes, bookmarks and folders for quick access anytime.
 You’ll only search for a case once.